wpengine/faustjs/docs/previews/README.md

 In this guide, we'll walk through how to configure a Next.js site for previews.

-We're going to use Next with TypeScript for this example.
+We're going to use Next.js with TypeScript for this example tutorial.

 ```bash
 npx create-next-app previews